How to Setup Localhost for Custom Website Development in PC (RainaStudio Map 101)

 C:\wamp\www with the name “rainastudio.”

 Now, going to, here you will see 3 or 4 files with the extension.
 Duplicate one and renaming it with

 rainastudio.conf.
 Open the file with your favorite code editor.
 Add the following lines to the file.

 NameVirtualHost rainastudio.local <VirtualHost rainastudio.local> DocumentRoot "C:/wamp/www/rainastudio/" ServerName rainastudio.local <Directory "C:/wamp/www/rainastudio/"> Order allow, deny Allow from all </Directory> </VirtualHost>

 Have you save the file!
 Don’t forget to do that. 😉 Let’s find and edit hosts file from this location

-We are done creating custom domain name on localhost.
-If you want to create multiple domain names for individual projects follow exact instructions from above of this part.
+We are done creating custom domain names on the localhost.
+If you want to create multiple domain names for individual projects, follow exact instructions from above of this part.

 Now time to test the domain path working correctly or not.
-Before doing this we will create a PHP file under rainastudio project directory.
+Before doing this, we will create a PHP file under the rainastudio project directory.
 Let’s do this, go to

 C:\wamp\www\rainastudio, create a file with the name index.php.
 Include the following snippet.

 echo "<h1>Ni Hao! you did it successfully &#9786;</h1>";